panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 sum(4, 5);
 ```

-Now looking at the console, it's easy to understand that exactly variable `b` is being logged:
+Now looking at the console, you can see that exactly variable `b` is being logged:

 ![Unknown variables logged](./images/console-known-variables.png)